 What To Do If My Cockatiel Is Choking?

-When you find your cockatiel choking, give it a few seconds to recover unassisted.
+If your cockatiel is choking, allow it a few seconds to recover on its own before intervening.

 Try to remain calm and give your cockatiel reassurance.
-Panicking or acting flustered will only worry your cockatiel, making an unaided resolution less likely.
+Avoid panicking or acting flustered as it can worry your cockatiel and reduce the chances of resolving the situation without assistance.

-Interfering too soon can stress a cockatiel and cause more choking.
+Intervening too early can stress your cockatiel and worsen the choking.
 Help should be given if the choking appears to last for more than a few seconds.

-Do your utmost to determine if your cockatiel is choking on a solid object, such as food, wood, or plastic.
+Make every effort to check if your cockatiel is choking on a solid object like food, wood, or plastic.

 There are the most likely objects for a cockatiel to choke on.
 It is probably the root of the issue if you spotted it playing with a toy or eating nuts right before this incident.